Friday, March 27, 2020

 Dear Yangki,

-One thing that seldom eats my head while writing is when I do not know how to start and where to put the end, interestingly I can gossip as much as you like in the middle.
-You are purposefully invited to listen to my gossip.
+One thing that seldom bothers me while writing is when I don't know how to start or where to end.
+Interestingly, I can gossip as much as you like in the middle.
+You are cordially invited to listen to my gossip.

-Yangki, as I am writing a simple chit to you, at the same time, I am breaking a promise I made to myself on the eve.
-I decided, even told my friends not to disturb me in any sense for ten days, and I will live without contacting any one.
-It turned elsewise.
-Main reason is because I have to submit my total daily mantra chant when the concern monks come during their stipulated time; in this case I had to agree with them.
-And therefore sharing some gossip surely give me a relief for a loss of not getting isolation as I wanted.
-Today (also third day), I am done with one of the three mantras chanting.
-Weird it may seem but I have much nonsense to share.
+Yangki, as I am writing a simple note to you, I am simultaneously breaking a promise I made to myself last night.
+I decided, and even told my friends, not to disturb me in any way for ten days, and I would live without contacting anyone.
+Things turned out otherwise.
+The main reason is that I have to submit my daily mantra chant when the concerned monks come during their scheduled time; in this case, I had to comply.
+Sharing some gossip now surely brings me relief for not getting the isolation I desired.
+Today, which is the third day, I completed one of the three mantras.
+It may sound strange, but I have much nonsense to share.
 To be precise, it is gossip!
-Please bear with me for few minutes even though you might have other meaningful chore in the pipeline.
+Please bear with me for a few minutes, even though you might have more meaningful tasks in your pipeline.

-On my first day I woke up to a sound of vajra bell and damaru, instead of my cell phone’s alarm, of a neighborhood who stays in the down floor.
-I tossed my hand towards cell phone to check the time, not surprisingly it was near to six o’clock.
-After turning and rolling for few minutes I could get off from drowsiness.
-Alarm too started.
-I would have fallen back into sleep had it not been my alarm for the second time reminder.
+On my first day, I woke up to the sound of a vajra bell and damaru, instead of my cell phone alarm, from a neighbor who lives downstairs.
+I reached for my phone to check the time, and unsurprisingly, it was near six o'clock.
+After tossing and turning for a few minutes, I managed to shake off my drowsiness.
+The alarm went off again, and I would have fallen back asleep if it hadn't been for the second reminder.

-If there was something new to taste in the morning it was a potato curry after almost a month, for the breakfast.
-I missed potato because, like most of the kids, I am still a potato lover.
-During my service as a cook (Soepen), in three weeks voluntary, for the Khen Rinpoche (or abbot to some), potato, onion, garlic and pumpkin are never cooked due to health issues and religious belief.
-After I tucked into a potato curry, I began my prayer and chant simultaneously.
+If there was something new to savor in the morning, it was a potato curry after almost a month for breakfast.
+I missed potatoes because, like most kids, I am still a potato lover.
+During my time as a cook (Soepen), during three weeks of voluntary service for Khen Rinpoche (or abbot to some), potatoes, onions, garlic, and pumpkin were never cooked due to health issues and religious beliefs.
+After enjoying the potato curry, I began my prayers and chanting.

-Not so long after I started chants, a babble of conversation in the distant was getting louder and louder as it approached near my dwelling but I didn't bother to poke my nose.
-One of them took courtesy to knock the door.
+Not long after I started chanting, a distant babble of conversation grew louder as it neared my dwelling, but I didn’t bother to intervene.
+One of them knocked on the door.
 They were highly learned monks accompanied by seniors.
-I nodded my head when one who knocked the door was asking if I was staying here.
-They left.
-I got frustration.
-I craned my neck out of window to see the presence of neighbors’ in the next.
-There was no one.
-I hopped over the window and locked the door from outside.
-No one will disturb me, I thought after reaching inside.
-As irritating as jerry to tom, second round came and I heard what they said.
-I moved curtains to let them know that I am still inside.
-It wasn’t funny by the way.
-There was no use of lock from the outside after knowing I was inside.
-Third round came and went.
-I unlocked the door from outside, still with irritated kind of feeling.
+I nodded when the one who knocked asked if I was staying there.
+They left, and I felt frustrated.
+I craned my neck out the window to see if my neighbors were around, but no one was there.
+I hopped over to the window and locked the door from the outside, thinking no one would disturb me.
+But like Jerry to Tom, a second group came, and I overheard their conversation.
+I moved the curtains to let them know I was still inside.
+It wasn’t funny, by the way.
+There was no point in locking the door from the outside once they knew I was inside.
+A third group came and left.
+I unlocked the door from the outside, still feeling irritated.

-My target was to complete chanting one mantra within three days so I raced from the second day.
-I wrote my name on a piece of paper sheet and pasted against the door hence I didn’t have to attend unlike in the previous day.
-But you see, the more I chanted, the lesser my mouth worked.
-My thumb started aching after running over bids for hundreds and thousands.
-Felt like sleeping.
+My goal was to complete one mantra within three days, so I sped up my efforts from the second day.
+I wrote my name on a piece of paper and pasted it on the door, hoping to avoid interruptions like the day before.
+But the more I chanted, the less my mouth could manage.
+My thumb started aching after running over the beads hundreds and thousands of times.
+I felt like sleeping.
 Oh no!
-Maybe mara tried attempting to thwart me?
-Above all, it is this untamable mind that needs my attention.
-I couldn’t tame even for a few seconds.
-Harder I try, tougher it becomes.
-Within a fraction of second mind takes me to a longer adventurous I ever travelled and I will ever travel.
-The friends I departed score of year ago, foods I tasted long time back, places I visited, naughtiness I did, services I rendered, love I received, beauty I saw etc, vividly resurrected and triggered adrenaline rush.
-I was alone in the room yet engaged by mind.
-Other friends I have is four statues, placed at the top rack is Sakyamuni Buddha, below is three others (from left), Vajrasatta, Guru Nangsi Zilyon and Avalokisteshvara.
+Maybe Mara was trying to thwart me?
+Above all, it is my untamable mind that needs attention.
+I couldn’t control it for even a few seconds.
+The harder I tried, the tougher it became.
+In a fraction of a second, my mind took me on the longest adventures I’ve ever traveled and ever will.
+Friends I departed from long ago, food I tasted in the past, places I visited, pranks I played, services I rendered, love I received, beauty I witnessed – all vividly resurfaced and triggered an adrenaline rush.
+I was alone in the room but fully engaged by my mind.
+The other friends I had were four statues: Sakyamuni Buddha placed on the top rack, and below, from left to right, Vajrasattva, Guru Nangsi Zilnön, and Avalokiteshvara.
 I watched them as if they were going to talk to me.

-Honestly saying, I signed out all my social network accounts except for wechat and blog to connect, judiciously.
-In this way I do not know what is happening outside.
-No I am not googling also.
-You won’t believe me that my same neighbor’s TV sound can be heard although one needs to give good concentration.
-Since I chose to distance myself from any news, whenever I hear ‘corona…..’ on BBS from down, I louder my chant, even loudest if the sound comes clear to my ear.
-For this reason I do not know the current cases related to coronavirus.
-I hope and pray that everything will reignite from where it stopped.
-It shall be a good and great leap, my dear.
+Honestly, I signed out of all my social network accounts except for WeChat and my blog, just to stay judiciously connected.
+In this way, I don't know what’s happening outside.
+No, I’m not Googling either.
+You won’t believe it, but I can still faintly hear my neighbor’s TV, though it requires focus.
+Since I chose to distance myself from any news, whenever I hear "Corona…" on BBS from downstairs, I chant louder – even louder if the sound is clear.
+For this reason, I am unaware of the current coronavirus cases.
+I hope and pray that everything will resume from where it left off.
+May it be a good and great leap, my dear.

-My dear Yangki, it is pity that I have told everything in a nutshell.
-I am sorry to say but most of my gossips are not shared but I didn’t lie.
-I won’t regret for not revealing all, believe me, too much honest is not good.
-Some stories are not meant to disclose, remember this.
+Dear Yangki, I regret to say I’ve shared everything in a nutshell.
+I’m sorry, but most of my gossip remains untold.
+I didn’t lie, though.
+I won’t regret not revealing it all – believe me, too much honesty isn’t always good.
+Some stories aren’t meant to be disclosed, remember that.

-Sitting whole day between the four walls, thoughts running in my mind uncontrollably, and gossip popping, maybe it is a responsibility to share with you individually, Yangkis'.
+Sitting the whole day between four walls, with thoughts racing through my mind uncontrollably and gossip popping up, perhaps it’s my responsibility to share it with you individually, Yangki.

 Take care.
 See you soon.